Land and Environment Court

 • Give your name and address (if this has not already been explained by the legal representative);

 • Explain your concerns to the commissioner as succinctly as possible.
 Keep it focussed.
+If another neighbour has already made a point you agree with, there’s no need to repeat - just indicate you heard what they said and support that view.

 • Assume your written submission has been made available to the commissioner - you do not need to repeat it.
 Better to focus on the main points, and anything new you wish to add or point out on site.